Skip to content

 VariableDefaultMeaning

-OPENAI_API_KEY(unset)Activates the OpenAI provider chain (default for ferret).
+OPENAI_API_KEY(unset)OpenAI chain (default for ferret).

-FERRET_BRIDGE_TOKEN(unset)Bearer auth token for chimera ferret bridge.
+FERRET_BRIDGE_TOKEN(unset)Bearer for ferret bridge.